 2. Baby travel cot

-Baby travel cots are also called a pack-n-play.
-They are a great way to provide a safe and familiar place for your baby to sleep on your travels especially without a regular crib.
-They are compact, easy to transport and reasonably budget-friendly.
+Baby travel cots are also called a pack-n-play, or a travel crib, and it’s one of the baby travel must haves.
+They are a great way to provide a safe and familiar place for your baby to sleep on your travels, especially without a regular crib.
+They are compact, easy to transport, and reasonably budget-friendly.

 When considering which travel cot to buy, look out for the following features:

 - Ease of use: You want something that won’t take you hours to put up and pack away.

 - A mesh window: This is important so you can always see your baby.

 - Washable covers: In case of accidents or use over time